zamanapp/prayers-call/docs/guide/introduction.md

 ## What Is It?

 `prayers-call` is a TypeScript library designed for calculating Islamic prayer times.
 It can be used in both Node.js and browser environments.
-Built on top of [adhan-js](https://github.com/batoulapps/adhan-js), the library aims for accuracy, versatility, and ease of use.
+Currently[^1] built on top of [adhan-js](https://github.com/batoulapps/adhan-js), the library aims for accuracy, versatility, and ease of use.

+[^1]: We're planning a new version that is built from scratch to offer more features with a native reactivity system.
+Check our [roadmap](../roadmap.md) and stay tuned for updates.

 ## Why This Library?